vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 #### Registering a new external service

-The first thing you need to do to build an API extension is to register the extension in Cloud Director.
-By creating a new external service Cloud Director will create exclusive MQTT topics for your extension to use during MQTT communication.
+The first thing you need to do to build an API extension is to register the extension in VMware Cloud Director.
+By creating a new external service VMware Cloud Director will create exclusive MQTT topics for your extension to use during MQTT communication.

 Registering an external service is done with the following API call ([more info](#external-service)):